ndendic/FastHTML-Template/README.md

 ## Database System

-The template includes a robust database system built on SQLModel with a custom BaseTable class.
+The template includes a database system built on SQLModel with a custom BaseTable class.

 ### Creating Models